ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 ### Finding Entity components

 To find components, you can create `EntityQuery`s.
-Queries can be configued with groups of Components, exclusion of components, read-only/read-write, and more complicated things like filtering based on Shared Components (a later topic), but for now we'll just create a query to find all our `Health`s.
+Queries can be configured with groups of Components, exclusion of components, read-only/read-write, and more complicated things like filtering based on Shared Components (a later topic), but for now we'll just create a query to find all our `Health`s.

 ```c#
 var query = entityManager.CreateEntityQuery(typeof(Health));